BarelyMiSSeD/Quake_Live_Autoexec-Additions/README.md

 <br><br>
 # Wipeout Easy Key<br>
 <b>You can bind a key to these actions and not need to bind the 'say !power' command, for use in most games.
 Though you may want it for a way to change your power-up.
 Your choice.<br>
-The key, MOUSE3 here, will execute the !power command, pause, use item, unuse item, and execute !power again.<br>
+The key, 'q' here, will execute the !power command, pause, use item, unuse item, and execute !power again.<br>
 Since the QL Wipeout game starts you with the power-up, this key will switch to the med-kit, use it, and switch back to the power-up.</b><br>
-bind MOUSE3 "say !power;wait 50;+button2;-button2;say !power"<br>
+bind q "say !power;wait 50;+button2;-button2;say !power"<br>